FRIDAY, march 22 and saturday, march 23 at 10:00pm | GENERAL ADMISSION: $8 • LOFT MEMBERS: $6

-Bring out The Gimp this Memorial Day weekend for Quentin Tarantino’s Oscar-winning masterpiece, Pulp Fiction!
+Bring out The Gimp and celebrate the 25th anniversary of Quentin Tarantino’s Oscar-winning masterpiece, Pulp Fiction!
 It’s tastier than a Royale with Cheese.

 “The first masterwork of the postmodern pop culture generation … Pulp Fiction gets better with every viewing, and like good rock ‘n’ roll, it needs to be played loud!” – Brad Laidman, Film Threat